 Classic help content: How to Light a Room for Tesco

-This is the content that people actually search for – how-tos, guides and instructions.
-This type of content is designed to pull users into your channel through search results.
+This is the content that people actually search for — how-tos, guides and instructions.
+This type of content is designed to pull users into your channel through search results and should definitely be a part of your marketing video production strategy.
 Initially, YouTube called this ‘hygiene’ because it is about things that people need to do.
-They since changed this to ‘help’, because that better reflects what it is/does.
+They have since changed this to ‘help’, because that better reflects what it is/does.